-7.1 Prefetch Handling in DRAM Controllers
+7.1.
+Prefetch Handling in DRAM Controllers

-Many previous DRAM scheduling policies were proposed to improve DRAM throughput in single-threaded [47], [31], [7], multithreaded [30], [25], [44], and stream-based [17], [42] systems.
-In addition, several recent works [26], [22], [23] proposed techniques for fair DRAM scheduling across different applications sharing the DRAM system.
-Some of these previous proposals [47], [31], [25], [44], [26], [22], [23] do not discuss how prefetch requests are handled with respect to demand requests.
+Many previous DRAM scheduling policies were proposed to improve DRAM throughput in single-threaded [42, 27, 5], multithreaded [26, 22, 39], and stream-based [14, 37] systems.
+In addition, several recent works [23, 19, 20] proposed techniques for fair DRAM scheduling across different applications sharing the DRAM system.
+Some of these previous proposals [42, 27, 22, 39, 23, 19, 20] do not discuss how prefetch requests are handled with respect to demand requests.
 Therefore, our mechanism is orthogonal to these scheduling policies.
 These policies can be extended to adaptively prioritize between demand and prefetch requests and to adaptively drop useless prefetch requests.

 The remaining DRAM controller proposals take two different approaches to handling prefetch requests.
-First, some proposals [14], [7], [8] always prioritize demand requests over prefetch requests.
-Other proposals [42], [30], including some memory controllers in existing processors [10], [38], treat prefetch requests the same as demand requests.
+First, some proposals [11, 5, 6] always prioritize demand requests over prefetch requests.
+Other proposals [37, 26] treat prefetch requests the same as demand requests.
 As such, these previous DRAM controller proposals handle prefetch requests rigidly.
 As we have shown in Sections 1 and 3, rigid handling of prefetches can cause significant performance loss compared to adaptive prefetch handling.
 Our work improves upon these proposals by incorporating the effectiveness of prefetching into DRAM scheduling decisions.

-7.2 Prefetch Filtering
+7.2.
+Prefetch Filtering

-Our APD scheme shares the same goal of eliminating useless prefetches with several other previous proposals.
-However, our mechanism provides either higher bandwidth efficiency or better adaptivity compared to these works.
+Our Adaptive Prefetch Dropping (APD) scheme shares the same goal of eliminating useless prefetches with several other previous proposals.
+However, our mechanism provides either higher bandwidth-efficiency or better adaptivity compared to these works.

-Charney and Puzak [2] and Mutlu et al. [20] proposed prefetch filtering mechanisms using on-chip caches (using the tag store).
+Charney and Puzak [2] and Mutlu et al. [17] proposed prefetch filtering mechanisms using on-chip caches (using the tag store).
 Both of these proposals unnecessarily consume memory bandwidth since useless prefetches are filtered out only after they are serviced by the DRAM system.
 In contrast, APD eliminates useless prefetches before they consume valuable DRAM bandwidth.

-Mowry et al. [19] proposed a prefetch dropping mechanism that cancels software prefetches when the prefetch issue queue is full to avoid processor stall.
-On the other hand, our scheme drops hardware prefetch requests only if their age is greater than a dynamically adjusted threshold (based on prefetch accuracy).
-Srinivasan et al. [37] use a profiling technique to mark load instructions that are likely to generate useful prefetches.
+Mowry et al. [16] proposed a mechanism that cancels software prefetches when the prefetch issue queue is full.
+Their mechanism is not aware of the usefulness of prefetches.
+On the other hand, our scheme drops prefetch requests only if their age is greater than a dynamically adjusted threshold (based on prefetch accuracy).
+Also, our mechanism can be applied to software prefetching to remove useless software prefetches more efficiently.
+Srinivasan et al. [33] use a profiling technique to mark load instructions that are likely to generate useful prefetches.
 This mechanism needs ISA support to mark the selected load instructions and cannot adapt to phase behavior in prefetcher accuracy.
 In contrast, APD does not require ISA changes and can adapt to changes in prefetcher accuracy.

-Zhuang and Lee [45], [46] propose a mechanism that eliminates the prefetch request for an address if the prefetch request for the same address was useless in the past.
+Zhuang and Lee [40, 41] propose a mechanism that eliminates the prefetch request for an address if the prefetch request for the same address was useless in the past.
 PADC outperforms and also complements their mechanism as discussed in Section 6.12.

-7.3 Adaptive Prefetching
+7.3.
+Adaptive Prefetching

 Several previous works proposed changing the aggressiveness of the hardware prefetcher based on dynamic information.
-Our work is either complementary to or higher performing than these proposals, as described below.
+Our work is either complementary to or higher-performing than these proposals, as described below.

-Hur and Lin [8] designed a probabilistic prefetching technique which adjusts prefetcher aggressiveness.
+Hur and Lin [6] designed a probabilistic prefetching technique which adjusts prefetcher aggressiveness.
 They also schedule prefetch requests to DRAM adaptively based on the frequency of demand request DRAM bank conflicts caused by prefetch requests.
 However, their scheme always prioritizes demand requests over prefetches.
 In contrast, our mechanism adapts the prioritization policy between demands and prefetches based on prefetcher accuracy.
 As a result, Hur and Lin's proposal can be combined with our adaptive prefetch scheduling policy to provide even higher performance.